 Labor is the largest controllable expense for a business and many retailers see it as a cost driver rather than a sales driver.
 When we see sales decrease, then we need to decrease our staff, which makes sense for an immediate effect.
 Wrong.
 It actually hurts the overall goal of a successful business because that is what creates the vicious cycle of poor morale, operations, and sales.

 The overall goal should be to focus on labor.
 Investing in employees by spending time/money on a full training will create excellent and efficient operations, which will boost sales and profits and allows for a larger budget to invest more in the employees.
 Also, Ton recommended cross training the employees so they are able to become more productive and knowledgeable about the product for the customers, and eventually they will be able to train the other employees.

 To be able to do that in our industry, that would look like a few weeks of training on the bar to learn about coffee, the machines, ways to brew, and the goal of the business.
 Having a few weeks of training will help the employee to strive towards better customer service and serving a higher quality cup of coffee.
 Customers will notice the craft and will have a higher appreciation towards the shop and bring in more sales.

 At Deeper Roots Coffee, we realize that it takes a lot of time to train employees on the bar.
 Sometimes, it is hard to do trainings when there are customers lined up and the other daily tasks are adding up.
-We want to help in this process by offering trainings at our roaster in Mount Healthy.
-Your employees will have the opportunity to learn about coffee origins, flavors and tastes, brewing methods, and much more.
-These sessions are offered every Wednesday night during the summer as a group, or we are happy to schedule a different time.
-If you would like more information on our trainings or would like to sign up, email us at email@example.com.
+We want to help in this process by offering trainings specifically for your team at our roasterie in West End, Cincinnati (previously in Mt.
+Helathy), as well as Open Hours each month.
+Your employees will learn about coffee origins and processing, flavors and tastes, brewing methods, and much more.
+If you would like more information on our trainings hit the button below.